TheWidlarzGroup/react-native-notificated/docs/docs/comprehensive-configuration/order-of-settings-overwriting.md

 - darkMode
 - globalConfig (with all the styles properties)

-Can be set up for the all notifications in the app.
+Can be set up for all notifications in the app.
 Some of them can be set up only here:

 - isNotch
 - darkMode

-The rest of them can be overwritten at deeper levels - notification type range (for example for all errors) and instance range (for the single notification).
+The rest can be overwritten at lower levels - notification type range (for example, for all errors) and instance range (for the single notification).

 ## Notification type range (for example for all errors):